ahmdhat/coe-506-image-to-grayscale-gpu/README.md

 # Image to Grayscale Converter

-This project provides implementations of an image-to-grayscale converter in Python, C, and C with OpenACC for accelerated parallel processing.
-Each implementation processes the image sequentially or in parallel (OpenACC), converting RGB values to grayscale using the formula:
+This project provides implementations of an image-to-grayscale converter in Python, CUDA Python, C, and C with OpenACC for accelerated parallel processing.
+Each implementation processes the image sequentially or in parallel (OpenACC/CUDA), converting RGB values to grayscale using the formula:
 **Y' = 0.299R + 0.587G + 0.114B**

 ---